Shopify/polaris/src/components/OptionsList/README.md

 ### Options lists

-Each item in an options list should be clear and predictable.
+Each item in an options list should be clear and descriptive.

 <!-- usagelist -->